brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 9/Hebrews 9 6 bht.md

 3. "Accomplishing."

 ### John Gill:
-1. "the priests went always into the first tabernacle; the first part of the tabernacle, which was called the holy place."
+1. "The priests went always into the first tabernacle; the first part of the tabernacle, which was called the holy place."
-2. "the priests entered into the holy place every day for service; but they might not go in at any other time but the time of service."
+2. "The phrase, 'of God', is not in the text, but is a supplement."
-3. "it becomes such who are employed in sacred service; both to be constant in it, and to do it fully and completely."
+3. "It becomes such who are employed in sacred service; both to be constant in it, and to do it fully and completely."

 ### John Wesley:
 1. Always — Every day.